 Tom attended Eton school in Windsor where he joined the Eton Contingent and was made a Lance Corporal.
 From here he went to Officer Training Corps.

-Commissioned on 30 June 1923 to the Welsh Guards for a Probationary Period then to 2nd Lieutenant.
-In 1924 his service is "relinquished".
-16 Jan 1924 and his name moved to the Reserve Officers List.
+Commissioned on 30 Jun 1923 to the Welsh Guards for a Probationary Period then to 2nd Lieutenant.
+He relinquished his commission on 16 Jan 1924 and his name moved to the Reserve Officers List.

 Left service in April 1946

 There is no record of any active service with the Welsh Guards.